EpicEricEE/typst-plugins/droplet/README.md

 A package for creating dropped capitals in typst.

 ## Usage
 The package comes with a single `dropcap` function that takes content and a few optional parameters.
-The first letter of the content will be shown as a dropped capital, while the rest of the content will be wrapped around it.
+The first letter can either be passed as a positional parameter, or is automatically extracted from the passed body.
+The rest of the content will be wrapped around the dropped capital by splitting it into two paragraphs.
 The parameters are as follows:

 | Parameter        | Description                                                       | Default |
 |------------------|-------------------------------------------------------------------|---------|